 Rare side effects when taking Zyban may include:

-Chest pain, feeling of unhappiness, thirst, swelling of
+Chest pain, feeling of unhappiness, thirst, swelling of the face.

-Why should Zyban not be prescribed ?
+Why should Zyban not be prescribed?

 Because Zyban has been known to trigger convulsions, no one with a seizure disorder should take Zyban.
 Also avoid Zyban if you are taking Wellbutrin or any other drug that contains bupropion, Zyban’s active ingredient.
 The more bupropion you take, the more likely you are to have a seizure.